 Instead of large-scale thermal power plants, some households have introduced systems such as ENE-FARM that use hydrogen obtained by reforming natural gas to generate the electricity they need.
 However, the problem of how to treat by-products during reforming remains.

 In the future, if the distribution volume of hydrogen itself increases, such as by increasing the number of hydrogen stations, it will be possible to use electricity without emitting carbon dioxide.
 Of course, electricity produces green hydrogen, so this uses electricity generated using sunlight or wind power.
-The electricity used for electrolysis should be the one that suppresses the amount of power generation or charges the secondary battery when there is surplus electricity from natural energy.
-In other words, hydrogen is in the same position as a secondary battery.
+The electricity used for electrolysis should be the one that suppresses the amount of power generation or charges the rechargeable battery when there is surplus electricity from natural energy.
+In other words, hydrogen is in the same position as a rechargeable battery.
 If that happens, it will eventually be possible to reduce thermal power generation.
 The day when the internal combustion engine will disappear from the car will soon come.

 Hydrogen is also available via another route.
 In fact, hydrogen is still a by-product of the production of caustic soda.
 Besides that, it is also a by-product of coke production for iron making.
 If you put this hydrogen in the distribution, you will be able to obtain multiple sources.
 Hydrogen gas stations also provide hydrogen produced in this way.

 Let's look at the future a little further.
 The amount of energy loss is also a problem with the method of transmitting electricity using electric wires to supply electric power.
 Therefore, in the future, we will use the hydrogen sent from the pipeline, buy a hydrogen tank at home like a carbonic acid cylinder used when making carbonated drinks, and generate electricity at each home.
 Mobile devices that run on batteries that use hydrogen are becoming commonplace ...
 It would be interesting to see such a future.

 Related Technical Articles